Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-introduction.md

 ## Getting Started

-In the next chapter, we'll set up a test project and configure it to work with our API.
-We'll use the GitHub repository template at https://github.com/nashville-software-school/TestTube as our starting point.
+1. Visit the [TestTube GitHub template repository](https://github.com/nashville-software-school/TestTube) template at  as our starting point.
+2. Click the **Use this template** button
+3. Choose **Create a new repository**
+4. Choose your account and give it a name of **TestTube**
+5. Once generated, clone the repo to your machine

 ## Next Steps

+In the next chapter, there are instsructions on how you can set up an API+testing project in the future.

 [Setting Up a Test Project](./testtube-setup.md)